vinayakkashyap/toidiu.github.io/_posts/2016-10-31-polymorphism-in-scala.md

   - Scala
 ---

 I have found that I learn much better when I have to write about it and explain it to others.
 This is an exercise for my understanding but hopefully it will also help others.
+The accompanying code for this post can be found on [github](https://github.com/toidiu/ScalaPolymorphism).

 Polymorphism is a word that means 'having  different forms'.
 In terms of OOP, this mean that a class can have many different forms and behave in different manners depending on the context.

 Scala has 3 types of Polymorphism that we will explore further below.

-These are called `subtype`, `parametric` and `ad-hoc`.
-The accompanying code can be found on [github](https://github.com/toidiu/ScalaPolymorphism).
+* Subtype Polymorphism
+* Parametric Polymorphism
+* Ad-hoc Polymorphism

 > As an extra bit of info, the compiler evaluates subtype at Runtime
 > while parametric and ad-hoc are evaluated at compile time.

 ### Subtype Polymorphism